Toyota Camry owners have reported 40 problems related to engine oil leaking (under the engine and engine cooling category).

 See all problems of the 2007 Toyota Camry.

-The reporting person owns a 2007 Toyota Camry.
+The contact owns a 2007 Toyota Camry.
 The contact stated that the vehicle was taken to the dealer for inspection and the dealer advised that the front axle failed.
 In addition, the vehicle was leaking engine oil.
 The vehicle was repaired.
 The engine oil ring and the front axle were replaced.
 The manufacturer was made aware of the failure.
 The VIN was not available.
 The approximate failure and current mileage was 73,000.
-It was Monday, Nov.
-19, 2012 when this engine oil leaking issue occurred.

-Tl- the vehicle is 2007 Toyota Camry.
+Tl- the contact owns 2007 Toyota Camry.
 The contact stated while having the vehicle inspected by the dealer they confirmed that the crankshaft sensor was leaking oil.
 The vehicle was not repaired.
 The manufacturer was contacted about the failure.
 The failure and current mileage was 66,560.
 Rvk.
-It was Mon., Oct.
-1, 2012 when this engine oil leaking issue occurred.

 >attorney comment: this situation presents an unusual issue ie the liability of the oil leak product for not warning against use of the product in a car prone to sludging. >